 The adjustments of the reticle can be done by using two holes; underneath of the right ocular (above Pict) and the second hole is on the side of the right ocular.
 Into these holes it has to be inserted Alan key.
 Through the front opening the reticle can be moved upward and downward.
-The side opening lets to move it left or right.
+The side opening lets to move the reticle left or right.

-Pict 33; 12x60 bpd model; openings adjustment for centralizing reticle ©Anna Vacani

-- Two filters.
+Pict 39; 12x60 bpd model; openings adjustment for centralizing reticle ©Anna Vacani centralizing reticle 12 x 60; © Martin Soerensen c) - Two filters.
 On the body over the left ocular is a knob marked Farbgläser.
 Turning this filter knob, you can select optional light - light gray or dark gray (Pict 16; 24).